junjunlab/RiboProfiler/README.md

 <!-- badges: start -->

-Integrating Ribo-SEQ upstream and downstream analysis process from raw fastq data into ribosome density or count matrix data.
+A comprehensive package for analysis of ribosome profilling data.
+Integrating Ribo-SEQ upstream and downstream analysis process from raw fastq data into ribosome density data.
 Making Ribo-SEQ analysis workflow more easier and concise for R users.
 Also supporting multiple kinds of visualization with Ribo quality checking and density tracks.

 <!-- badges: end -->